V-ID Hits Market Cap of $45.71 Million (VIDT)

-V-ID (CURRENCY:VIDT) traded 9.2% higher against the U.S. dollar during the 1-day period ending at 10:00 AM Eastern on October 16th.
-V-ID has a market capitalization of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
-Over the last seven days, V-ID has traded 65.5% higher against the U.S. dollar.
-One V-ID coin can now be bought for about $0.99 or 0.00008325 BTC on exchanges.
+V-ID (CURRENCY:VIDT) traded 9.2% higher against the dollar during the 24 hour period ending at 8:00 AM Eastern on October 17th.
+One V-ID coin can currently be purchased for approximately $0.99 or 0.00008325 BTC on exchanges.
+In the last week, V-ID has traded up 65.5% against the dollar.
+V-ID has a total market capitalization of $45.71 million and $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 2.4% against the dollar and now trades at $1.32 or 0.00002639 BTC.